Ryan734/distsys/TESTINSTRUCTIONSedit.md

 start rmiregistry
 ```

-**Important:**
+**Very Important:**
 - Keep this terminal window open - it's running the RMI registry
-- You should see no output (blank window) - this is normal
+- You should see no output (blank window) - this is normal.
 - The registry runs on port 1099 by default

 ## Step 4: Start the Servers

-You need **three separate terminal windows** for the three servers.
+You need **three seperate terminal windows** for the three servers.
 Navigate to your project directory in each.

 ### Terminal 1 - Start Bank Server:
 ```bash